sandhawke/arraydom/README.md

-# lazydom
+# arraydom.js

-Deal with HTML as nested lists
+Consider HTML a simple tree of JS arrays —

 Converts back and forth between these two representations: